act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 ## Expectation 3

 Test targets can have a [form owner](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-owner) with the `autocomplete` [attribute value][] set to `off`.
-In such a case, user agents may not autofill the form fields, but those elements are still be programmatically identifiable.
+In such a case, user agents may not autofill the form fields, but those elements are still programmatically identifiable.

 ## Assumptions